krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 [^F-determinism-caveat]: We'll note at this point, that the determinism is _retrospective_.
 Since it is based on _observed_ presence, this recurrence in no way implies we can predict how the presences will evolve in the future.
-We will have more to say about this in the next section.

 Combined with the presence invariant—which also holds at every level of this accumulation—this gives us a powerful framework for dissecting the dynamics of